dinakaranonline/blog/_posts/2021-02-25-Strategies-for-deploying-Machine-Learning-Inferences-models-using-Lambda.md

 **Pros**

-     1.Simple and easy to use
+1. Simple and easy to use
-     2. Lambda and Model are decoupled.
+1. Lambda and Model are decoupled.
 Inference Models can be continuously updated with no need for a separate lambda deployment.

 **Cons**

 1. Models are usually large and loading the complete model into Lambda for processing may take a really long time.
-      2. Larger models cannot be loaded into Lambda
+1. Larger models cannot be loaded into Lambda

 **Reference**